Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

 ```

 And indeed, the index `1, 0:2, ..., 2` will work with any array with *at
-least* 3 dimensions (assuming the first dimension is at least `2` and the last
+least* 3 dimensions (assuming of course that the first dimension is at least
-dimension is at least `3`).
+`2` and the last dimension is at least `3`).

 Above, we saw that a tuple index implicitly ends in some number of trivial `:`
 slices.
 We can also see here that a tuple index also always implicitly ends in
 an ellipsis, which serves the exact same purpose.
-Namely, an ellipsis
+Namely, **an ellipsis
 automatically serves as a stand-in for the "correct" number of trivial `:`
-slices, to select the intermediate axes of an array.
+slices to select the intermediate axes of an array**.
 And just as with the
 empty tuple index `()`, which we saw is the same as writing the right number
 of trivial `:` slices, a single ellipsis and nothing else is the same as
-selecting every axis of the array, i.e., it leaves the array intact.[^tuple-ellipsis-footnote]
+selecting every axis of the array, i.e., it leaves the array
+intact.[^tuple-ellipsis-footnote]

 ```py
 >>> a[...]